stfc/PSyclone/doc/user_guide/getting_going.rst

 The data dependencies of a PSyIR schedule determine the validity of changes to this schedule.
-PSyclone supports the visualisation of these dependencies as a graph using graphviz.
+PSyclone supports the visualisation of these dependencies as a graph using ``graphviz``.
 This visualisation is not needed to use PSyclone.

-If the Python bindings to graphviz are not installed on your system then it may be installed from the Python Package Index using ``pip``:
+If the Python bindings to ``graphviz`` are not installed on your system then it may be installed from the Python Package Index using ``pip``:
 ::